About Signum Corvus

-Signum Corvus School of Arms is a non-profit organization dedicated to the pursuit of excellence through historical fencing.
+Signum Corvus School of Arms is a non-profit organization dedicated to the pursuit of excellence through the study and practice of historical fencing.

-The School was created by Vlad and Nick as a place for folks interested in historical fencing to realize their desire to learn and practice historical martial arts and is currently the only HEMA club operating in Mississauga.
+The School was created by Vlad and Nick as a place for folks interested in historical fencing to realize their desire to learn and practice historical martial arts and is currently the only HEMA club operating in Mississauga, Ontario.

 We have been fencing over the past many years in other clubs and felt that the Western Toronto and Mississauga areas could benefit from a dedicated HEMA club.
 It was a new path and a steep learning experience, but here we are...